mahadkhanleghari/quant_trading_notebooks/docs/crypto_microstructure_analysis_files/crypto_microstructure_analysis.md

 Based on these findings, an optimal microstructure-aware trading system would:

 1. **Monitor Order Flow Imbalance** for directional signals at 1-5 minute horizons
-2. **Track VWAP Distance** for mean-reversion opportunities in calm markets
+2. **Track VWAP Distance** for mean reversion opportunities in calm markets
-3. **Adjust Strategy by Time-of-Day** leveraging intraday seasonality patterns
+3. **Adjust Strategy by Time of Day** leveraging intraday seasonality patterns
 4. **Implement Regime Detection** for dynamic strategy allocation

 ### Estimated Performance Envelope